front-end-intermediate/session-2/readme.md

   console.log(title)
 ```

-Note that stories is the request object and title comes originate in our categories array.
+Note that stories is the request object and title originates in our categories array variable.

 Let's consolidate our JSON parsing and limiting into a single line: